V. D. Satheesan: Early life

-For Approximately 10 years Satheesan practised law in the Kerala High Court.
-He is married to R. Lakshmi Priya, and the couple have a daughter Unnimaya.
+Satheesan practiced Law in the Kerala High Court for around 10 years in the 1990s.
+He is fond of reading and trekking.
+He has also authored two books.
+He is married to R. Lakshmi Priya, and the couple have a daughter, Unnimaya.

 Political career

-Satheesan was the chairman of Mahatma Gandhi University Union during 1986-1987.
-He has also served as the secretary for National Students' Union.
+Satheesan started his political journey as a student activist, joining Kerala Students Union (KSU).
+He was elected as the chairman of Mahatma Gandhi University Union during 1986–1987 as a KSU candidate.
+He also served as the secretary for National Students' Union and later rose through the Youth Congress.